phalcon/blog/data/posts/2015/05/2015-05-25-phalcon-2-0-2-released.md

     ORDER BY c.name";
     $cars = $this->modelsManager->executeQuery($phql);
 ```
-Models must belong to the same database in order to be used as source in a
+Models must belong to the same database in order to be used as source in a subquery.
-subquery.

 ### Default Database Values

-Now in the case that a column has a ‘default' value declared in the
-field of the mapped table, this 'default' value will be used instead of
+Now in the case that a column has a ‘default' value declared in the field of the mapped table, this 'default' value will be used instead of inserting `NULL`:
-inserting 'NULL':

 ```php
     $robots = new Robots();